Privacy Notice - Communities Team

-We may also collect anonymised sensitive data, such as race/ethnicity, health and religious belief.
+We may also collect sensitive data, such as race/ethnicity, health and religious belief.

 Why we need it

 The Council uses personal information to enable us to deal with customer-related enquiries in as comprehensive a manner as possible.
-Specific enquiries could relate to employment support, volunteering opportunities, access to Time Credits, community events, community group support, community development activities, community grants, signposting and referring with your permission to other services, processing financial support applications and customer advice of a more general nature.
+Specific enquiries could relate to health and wellbeing support, employment support, volunteering opportunities, access to Time Credits, community events, community group support, community development activities, community grants, signposting and referring with your permission to other services, processing financial support applications and customer advice of a more general nature.